zachgerhart/jQuery2/README.md

 =================

 ##Objective

 Create an interactive "to-do" list with jQuery

-You will be turning your HTML/CSS assessment into a real life web application using jQuery named Listo.
+With this to-do app, users will be able to:

-With Listo, users will be able to:
+* Create new list items.

-*Create new list items.
+* Move the items from 'New' to 'In Progress' to 'Archived' to deleted
-*Move the items from 'New' to 'In Progress' to 'Archived' to deleted *Save list items to our browser's local storage so that it persists, even if we close the browser
+* Save list items to our browser's local storage so that it persists, even if we close the browser

 ##Step 1
 ###Our Environment